Wild Watch Grandfather Mtn

 Wild Watch provides hands-on, experiential learning in line with the North Carolina Standard Course of Study curriculum for students being introduced to key concepts in biology and science for the first time.

 It includes six in-depth interactions with Grandfather Mountain’s education staff.
-The program’s goals are to increase student understanding in five key areas: basic ecological concepts, the joys of exploration, interconnectedness to nature, the impact of humans on their environment and the benefits of working together.
+The goal of the program is to increase student understanding in five key areas: basic ecological concepts, the joys of exploration, interconnectedness to nature, the impact of humans on their environment and the benefits of working together.

 The program began in August 2021 with the children learning about the importance of making observations and scientific inquiry.
 During each lesson, the kids stay engaged by waving their arms like a tree, peering through magnifying glasses in nearby gardens or by singing the Wild Watch song.